John D. Goldman: Philanthropy

 Jewish Family and Children's Services and is a former board member of the Institute on Aging of Mount Zion Health Systems.
 He has also served with United Jewish Appeal and AIPAC.

 Personal life

-On May 29, 1977, he married Marcia Koshland who was also Jewish.
+On May 29, 1977, he married Marcia Koshland who is also Jewish.
 They have two children: Aaron Goldman (born 1980) and Jessica Goldman Foung (born 1983).
 His wife is an autism educator and serves as director of education with the Pacific Autism Center For Education in San Jose.

 The couple are members of Congregation Emanu-El in San Francisco.